Skip to content

 }

-To process bounced messages manually, you can use a fallback definition that handles a raw Slice directly.
+To process bounced messages manually, you can use a fallback catch-all definition that handles a raw Slice directly.
 Note that such a receiver will get all the bounced messages produced by your contract:

 contract MyContract {